sando168/EE4951W_Vehicle_Tracking_Project/Vehicle/README.md

 2/ Install PlatformioIO

+3/ Create a new project in PIO Home

+4/ Choose ttgo-t1 as the board with Arduino Framework

 3/ Upload the following files to the project

-4/ The platformio.ini on the project needs to be the same as followed
+4/ The platformio.ini on the project needs to be the same as on file on GitHub